tailscale/caddy-tailscale/README.md

 Clone this repo and run `xcaddy run` to build and run a caddy server.

-**NOTE:** The first time you run it, you may be prompted for your password because caddy actually mucks with your system certificate store to [install a certificate authority] to sign development certificates.
-This is pretty awful, but I've yet to find a good workaround.
-I guess decide whether you want to proceed or not. :-\
+**NOTE:** The first time you run it, you may be prompted for your password because caddy uses your system certificate store to [install a certificate authority] to sign development certificates.

 [install a certificate authority]: https://caddyserver.com/docs/automatic-https